miracuse/miracuse.github.io/docs/more/advancement/index.md

 | 3    | 3                         | 20                             |
 | 4    | 4                         | 30                             |

 A Character's **Tier** represents a larger increase in power.
-Tier upgrades are generally awarded after Players have completed a significant milestone in-game, such as completing a major arc of a campaign.
+Tier increases are generally awarded after Players have completed a significant milestone in-game, such as completing a major arc of a campaign.
+As a rule of thumb, a tier increase happens roughly every 10 sessions, though this is dependent on GM discretion.

 Each Tier allows a Player to select an additional specialization from any Class.
 This gives their Character six new Kits to choose from when [Making Camp](../../adventuring/exploration/index.md).
 The overall limit of equipping four Kits remains unchanged.

+---

 ### Example: Tier II Gunslinger